simon-ritchie/apysc/docstring_markdowns/apysc/_type/value_util.md

 ## `get_copy` function docstring

-Get a copy of a specified instance if it is an instance of CopyMixIn.<hr>
+Get a copy of a specified instance if it is an instance of CopyInterface.<hr>

 **[Parameters]**